 The impact was that his behaviour management dramatically improved and the pupils are now making good progress in his lessons.”

 The Professional Learning Conversation Section of the website is divided into five sections, Assessment, Behaviour, Curriculum, Pedagogy and Professional Behaviours.
 Each section has three segments, one that articulates the significance of each concept in relation to professional knowledge, one that offers example questions.
 They are illustrative questions, rather than an exhaustive set.
 The final section links to resources that are freely available that will enable you to be exploratory, evaluative and elaborative in approach.
-We very much hope that you enjoy bring these materials into your dialogues.
+We very much hope that you enjoy bringing these materials into your dialogues.

 Here are some of the Opportunity Area funded projects which all have the common aim of improving the educational outcomes for pupils.